-Requirements for a Communication Arts Minor
+Requirements for a Communication and Media Studies Minor

-A total of 18 credits within the department is required for a Communication Arts Minor.
-Students must take CO 201 Contemporary Mass Media, CO 275 Broadcast Journalism, CO 312/SO 312 Media and Society, and three other courses in communication arts.
+A total of 18 credits within the department is required for a Communication and Media Studies Minor.
+Students must take CO 201 Contemporary Mass Media, CO 275 Broadcast Journalism, CO 312/SO 312 Media and Society, and three other courses in communication and media studies.
 The department's two core courses CO 230 Communication Skills and CO 240 Media Literacy can count toward the minor.

-Students must attain a minimum grade of ${\sf C}$ in all courses applied to the Communication Arts Minor.
+Students must attain a minimum grade of C in all courses applied to the Communication and Media Studies Minor.